 What?
 I thought the point of vacation was to decrease stress.
 Well yes, but let's be honest , it can bring a new set of stresses, especially before you successfully ensconced in a lounge chair by a pool.
-Here are 16 steps that will greatly increase the value of your vacation.
+Once there you we have created a MayanRental Ritual for you.
+But to get there, here are 16 steps that will greatly increase the value of your vacation.

 Work Related Items.